 The Umicore Way is the cornerstone of everything we do at Umicore and is also the basis of our management approach.
 The Umicore Way is supplemented by detailed company codes, setting guidelines throughout the company.
 These codes include:

-Our business model is designed to deliver positive impact for society in parallel with economic value creation.
+Our business model delivers positive impact for society.
 We offer solutions to sustainability challenges that are linked to megatrends and create value for all our stakeholders.
-Our Clean Mobility & Recycling strategy and Let’s Go for Zero strategy are our compass to ensure integrated value creation.
+Our 2030 RISE strategy is our compass for value creation.

-Economic, social and environmental performance is measured annually against a set of KPIs reported through a group data management system.
+Economic, environmental and social performance is measured annually against a set of KPIs reported through a group data management system.
 The data are collected and reported at the relevant entity level: site, region, business unit or business group.
-The corporate divisions EHS, HR, ESG and Finance aggregate the performance data from all parts of the Group to evaluate Umicore’s overall progress for review by the appropriate tactical and/or full management board.
+The corporate divisions aggregate the performance data from all parts of the Group to evaluate Umicore’s overall progress for review by the Management Board.

 Both financial and non-financial performance indicators are included in overall general management performance measurement as described in our remuneration policy.
-A new remuneration policy which integrates climate, emissions, diversity and safety performance metrics for members of the management board will be submitted to the shareholders' approval at the annual general meeting in 2022.
-Performance data linked to the ESG strategy will be monitored using an internal ESG dashboard.
+The new remuneration policy which integrates climate, emissions, diversity and safety performance metrics for members of the Management Board was approved by shareholders at the annual general meeting in 2022.
+Performance data linked to the 2030 RISE strategy pillars is monitored using an internal dashboard and is featured as part of Umicore’s annual integrated reporting.

-Umicore uses an assurance provider to check its financial, social and environmental data.
+Umicore obtains third party assurance for both financial and non-financial/ESG data.
 Since 2021, this assurance has been carried out by EY in its capacity of statutory auditor.
 EY evaluates the completeness and reliability of the reported data as well as the robustness of the associated data management system.
 Performance indicators and reporting processes are reviewed and updated after every assurance cycle.
-As part of the new Let’s go for zero strategy, Umicore has committed to increased disclosure, which is ongoing and will spread over several reporting cycles as part of a continuous improvement process.
+Umicore is committed to transparency and increased disclosure, which is ongoing and will spread over several reporting cycles as part of a continuous improvement process.

-Umicore believes in decentralization and in entrusting a large degree of autonomy to each of its business units.
-The business units in turn are accountable for their contribution to the group’s value creation and for their adherence to group strategies, policies, standards and to the sustainable development approach.
+Umicore business units and corporate functions are co-accountable for their contribution to the Group’s value creation and for their adherence to Group strategies, policies, standards and to the sustainable development approach.
 Business units are clustered in business groups according to strategic business development topics.
-In addition, each business group is a member of the ESG board to ensure ESG integration into those strategies.

-This implies an effective decision-making process based on clear allocation of responsibilities as described in Governance.
-This must ensure optimal balance between a culture of entrepreneurship at the level of the business units and effective steering and oversight processes centrally.
+This implies an effective decision-making process based on clear allocation of responsibilities as described in the Governance overview, ensuring optimal balance between a culture of entrepreneurship at the level of the business units and effective steering and oversight processes centrally.

-The four tactical boards are key contributors to the corporate strategy and monitor its implementation.
-Day-to-day responsibility for the economic, social and environmental performance lies with the Executive Vice-President, business unit managers and site managers.
-To assist the business units and sites, corporate divisions have developed detailed technical guidance, ensuring collective understanding of concepts, definitions, roles and responsibilities.
+The tactical boards are key contributors to the corporate strategy and monitor its implementation.
+Day-to-day responsibility for the economic, social and environmental performance lies with the EVP, corporate function and business unit managers, as well as site managers.
+Corporate divisions develop technical guidance, ensuring collective understanding of concepts, definitions, roles and responsibilities.
 Regular workshops and meetings are organized each year at various levels of the organization to share best practices.

 Our approach to financial and economic management derives from our vision, values and organizational principles as described in The Umicore Way.